tomaswrobel/scrap/README.md

 - **Block-Based Interface** - Scrap's interface is block-based, just like Scratch.
 This makes it easier for Scratch users to get started with Scrap.
 The block-based interface is powered by [Blockly](https://developers.google.com/blockly).

 - **Text-Based Code Editor** - Scrap features a text-based code editor that allows you to write JavaScript code.
-The code editor is powered by [CodeMirror](https://codemirror.net/).
+The code editor is powered by [Prism Code Editor](https://prism-code-editor.netlify.app/).

 ## Getting Started